 That morning, he asked me to find a priest for him, since he wanted to go to confession.
 A change had occurred within him, and possibly, Christ had intervened.
-Immediately, I went in search of a confessor; and by dusk, I had managed to bring a priest, and together with some family members, including my parents, we had been paid a visit by a priest of the Holy Catholic Church.
+Immediately, I went in search of a confessor, and by dusk, I had managed to bring a priest.
+Together with some family members, including my parents, we had been paid a visit by a priest of the Holy Catholic Church.

 Something had happened to my brother, whom had made quite a sudden decision, for my insistence and the will of Christ had intervened in his decision.
 At last, my brother had confessed; he received the viaticum, and from that moment, he was only awaiting the beginning of his departure.

 After his confession, I noticed him to be more tranquil and in better disposition for the passage he had to go through.
-I returned to the hospital the next day in the morning and noticed that my brother was more downcast; his strength was depleted, and his voice was much weaker; his body was paralyzed and petrified from the waist down; he was crushed by the disease, and it was a matter of minutes before his departure from this world would begin.
+I returned to the hospital the next day in the morning and noticed that my brother was more downcast.
+His strength was depleted, and his voice was much weaker.
+His body was paralyzed and petrified from the waist down; he was crushed by the disease.
+It was a matter of minutes before his departure from this world would begin.

 Then I remembered to give him a message, since the Virgin of Guadalupe has been the queen of my life, in my soul and in my heart.